 We would like to congratulate the following students, who have won awards in the Japanese Language Perfect World Championship 2013:

 French Ambassador visits UC

-On Friday 14th June, the School of Languages and Cultures hosted a seminar by H.E.
+On Friday 14th June, the School of Language, Social and Political Sciences hosted a seminar by H.E.
 Francis Etienne, French Ambassador to New Zealand.
 UC staff and students listened with great interest to the Ambassador's presentation, which was followed by a lively question and answer session.
 Mr Etienne highlighted the importance of speaking foreign languages.
 "I think they are essential.
 We have to

 learn other languages not just because it is exotic and fun but it is a necessity if you want to under-stand partners in the political world, in the business world and in the cultural world," he said.